jqwik-team/jqwik/documentation/src/docs/include/advanced-topics.md

 This is an experimental hook, which allows to change the way how a method - represented by a `java.lang.reflect.Method` object - is being invoked through reflection mechanisms.

+##### ProvidePropertyInstanceHook

+This is an experimental hook, which allows to change the way how the instance of a container class is created or retrieved.

 #### Other Hooks